 -Always keeping in mind the best interests of the child, the attorney will advocate for school and community services and programs which will address the causes of the truancy.

 -The attorney will not be required to represent the child in delinquency, special education or deprivation issues should they arise during the case, but may elect to do so.

 -The attorney will identify needs in the child’s life that are contributing to the child’s truancy and will assist in locating resources to meet those needs.

--The attorney does not represent the parent/family of the child.
+-The attorney does not represent the parents/family of the child.

 Length of Service:

-Attorneys serving as legal counsel on truancy cases are asked to commit twelve months, or as long as the case remains active, to provide advocacy services for the child and to be a role model and advocate for the child and family.
-The attorney can expect to commit approximately 50 hours on each case.
+Attorneys are asked to commit a maximum of twelve months to provide their advocacy services for the child.
+The attorney can expect to devote approximately 50 hours on a case.